To create a new Moose Tool, you must create a child class of

 As one can see, it has one instance variable which will hold an instance of Pharo’s inspector:

 Now, we must implement some basic methods.
 First let us implement

 initializePresenters super initializePresenters. stInspector := self instantiate: StInspector. stInspector model: self model

 We instantiate stInspector variable an instance of Pharo’s inspector.
 Then we set the inspector model to be the same as the browser model.

 canReceiveEntity: method.
 This method returns a Boolean which tells us if the entities received on the bus are usable in this browser.
 As we are building an inspector all entities can be accepted.
 So, we are going to return true always.

 Then, we must implement

-followAction method.
-This method manages the browser when new entities are received from the bus.
-In this case, we only must update the inspector with the new entity.
+followEntity: method.
+This method is called when new entities are received from the bus.
+In this case, we only need update the inspector model with the new entity.
 This method has the responsibility of defining the behaviour of the browser when new entities arrives from the bus.
 This is part of the bus mechanism of

 miSelectedItem method tells the bus what to propagate (when the user hits the “Propagate” button).
 In this case we want to propagate the object selected in the last inspector page.

 miSelectedItem | lastInspectorPage | lastInspectorPage := stInspector millerList pages last. ^ lastInspectorPage model inspectedObject